 An x-ray of the foot is usually recommended so that the alignment of big toe joint can be assessed.
-This would also allow any other conditions that may be affecting the joint, such as arthritis, to be seen.
+This will also allow any other conditions that may be affecting the joint, such as osteoarthritis

 In most cases the symptoms of bunions can be reduced or relieved without surgery.
 Reducing pressure on the bunion is the first step in reducing the pain associated with the condition.
 Wearing correctly fitting shoes is important in achieving this.